For climbing coaches and people who want to develop their own climbing.

 To book onto one of our courses, you need to be a member of Mountaineering Scotland.
 Thanks to your membership fees, we can subsidise the costs of our courses and offer you cheaper course prices than most commercial providers.

 This workshop presents a big step forward.
 It builds on the movement and technique content of F1 and F2 and combines the theory and the practical elements of those workshops being delivered in more challenging situations.
 An understanding of all basic techniques is now assumed.
 The terrain will now be more difficult involving poorer hand and footholds and now moves on to much steeper ground.
-More complex techniques are now required and dynamic movement is covered in detail.
+You will observe and analyse techniques learnt in the previous FUNdamentals 1 & 2 courses, and you will be introduced to dynamic and coordinated climbing movements.
 At this stage participants are expected to have a deep understanding of the centre of gravity and base of support and be familiar with tracking these in climbing movement.
 Since dynamic movement is now covered, the ability use advanced observation techniques is also required in order to track what is happening when the movement is conducted at speed.

 To book onto one of our courses, you need to be a member of Mountaineering Scotland.
 Thanks to your membership fees, we can subsidise the costs of our courses and offer you cheaper course prices than most commercial providers.